thibaudbrault/PokeRef/README.md

 <h4>Contents</h4>

-- All the 1008 pokémon + regional variants, mega and gmax
+- Pokémon : basic data, evolution line, moves that he can learn, ...
 - Moves : basic data, effect, pokémon that can learn it, ...
-- Abilities : effect, pokémon that have this ability (normal or hidden), ...
+- Abilities : effect, pokémon with this ability (normal or hidden), ...
 - Types : effectiveness against other types, pokémon with this type, ...
 - Items : effect, flinch power, ...
 - Machines : list of TM and HM for every game